Summer Growing Tips for Gardens and Containers

 Watering:

-Watering on a regular basis is required to keep your plants healthy.
-During hot and dry periods, like we often get in July and August, extra watering for all of your plants will be necessary.
-Hanging baskets, pots, and planters can dry out very fast as they have limited soil to hold in the moisture, so be prepared to water once or even twice a day on hot summer days.
+Watering on a regular basis is a must to keep your plants healthy.
+During hot and dry periods, extra watering for all of your plants will be necessary.
+Hanging baskets, pots, and planters can dry out very fast as they have limited soil to hold in the moisture, so be prepared to water once or even twice a day on hot days.

-During the high summer heat, water all of your plants very thoroughly to ensure they get a good drink all the way to the bottom of their roots.
-Try to get all your watering done in the morning as the midday sun can evaporate moisture before it can get absorbed by the roots – mulching your garden beds can help reduce this evaporation (plus it will help keep weeds at bay!)
+During the high temperatures, water all of your plants very thoroughly to ensure they get a good drink all the way to the bottom of their roots.
+Try to get all your watering done in the morning as the midday sun can can evaporate that liquid gold before it can get absorbed by the roots – mulching your garden beds can help reduce this evaporation (plus it will help keep weeds at bay!)

 Fertilizing:

-Fertilizing your annuals will help promote stronger, healthier plants and encourage more blooms.
-Feed annuals every two weeks with a water-soluble all-purpose or flowering plant fertilizer.
+Fertilizing (in particular your annuals, vegetables, and herbs) will help promote stronger, healthier plants and encourage more blooms and growth.
+Feed annuals and vegetables every two weeks with a water-soluble all-purpose fertilizer; flowering tropical houseplants will benefit from a flowering fertilizer every 2 to 3 weeks, while leafy varieties can also flourish with an all-purpose food.
 Try using Miracle Gro water soluble – it makes a real difference!
-A slow release fertilizer (at recommended rates) is great for in the garden as well as your baskets and planters.
-During a summer heat wave we’re all watering more frequently which flushes the nutrients out of the soil, so some annuals like Wave Petunias and Mini Trailing Petunias (Calibrachoa) will need a water-soluble fertilizer every week to give them sufficient nutrients.
+A slow release fertilizer (at recommended rates) is great for perennials in the garden.
+During those pesky heat waves we’re all watering more frequently which can flush the nutrients out of the soil faster than usual, so heavy feeders like Wave Petunias and Mini Trailing Petunias (Calibrachoa) will need a water-soluble fertilizer every week to give them sufficient nutrients.

 Grooming:

-Most annuals benefit from regular grooming, like deadheading (removing fading or dying flowers) or trimming back to keep the plants full, bushy, and constantly flowering.
+Most plants will benefit from regular grooming, like deadheading (removing fading or dying flowers) or trimming back to keep the plants full and bushy.
 Simply pinch or cut off the stem below the spent bloom and just above the next set of healthy growing leaves.
 Deadheading will also help conserve the plant’s energy, keeping it focused only on the beautiful blooms and healthy growth instead of spent or “dead” flowers.
 Be sure to remove faded flowers on a regular basis to promote new buds and keep your plant healthy and beautiful.
-Some vigorous varieties, such as Sweet Potato Vine and German Ivy, can have their long growths trimmed back to encourage a fuller looking plant.
+Some vigorous annual varieties, such as Sweet Potato Vine and German Ivy, can have their long tendrils trimmed back to encourage a fuller looking plant.

 Relaxing: